my-rice/Control-systems-for-blood-glucose-level-in-a-diabetic-patient/README.md

 # Control system for blood glucose level in a diabetic patient
 ## Introduction
-This is a simple project where we are going to implement a few controllers to control the blood glucose level in a diabetic patient, given a mathematical model of the glucose-insulin system.
+This is a project where I am going to implement a few controllers to control the blood glucose level in a diabetic patient, given a mathematical model of the glucose-insulin system.

 The project involves the implementation of different controllers and the comparison of their performance.
 In particular, the controllers are designed with the following techniques:
 - Linear control with and without state observer.